Home Blog Third party cookies: What happens when websites share your data

 Third party cookies: What happens when websites share your data

-Posted by Kevin Yun | October 25, 2025
+Posted by Kevin Yun|October 25, 2025

 What are third-party cookies exactly?

 The key difference lies in the domain origin.
-If you're on website-A.com and a cookie comes from website-A.com, that's a first-party cookie.
-If a cookie comes from tracking-company.com while you're still on website-A.com, that's a third-party cookie.
+If you’re on website-A.com and a cookie comes from website-A.com, that’s a first-party cookie.
+If a cookie comes from tracking-company.com while you’re still on website-A.com, that’s a third-party cookie.
+Understanding the distinction between first and third party cookies is crucial for grasping their roles in web tracking and user privacy.

 How third-party cookies track users across websites